deepchecks/deepchecks/docs/source/user-guide/key_concepts.rst

 Suite
 ========

-A suite is an ordered collection of checks, that can have conditions added to them.
-The Suite enables displaying a concluding report for all of the Checks that ran. `Here <https://github.com/deepchecks/deepchecks/blob/main/deepchecks/suites>`__ you can find the predefined existing suites and a code example demonstrating how to build your own custom suite.
+An ordered collection of checks, that can have conditions added to them.
+The Suite enables displaying a concluding report for all of the Checks that ran.
+See the list of `predefined existing suites`_ to learn more about the suites you can work with directly and also to see a code example demonstrating how to build your own custom suite.
 The existing suites include default conditions added for most of the checks.
 You can edit the preconfigured suites or build a suite of your own with a collection of checks and optional conditions.

+.. _predefined existing suites: deepchecks/suites